Why Compare Financial Spread Trading Accounts

 Comparison tables are particularly useful here for visually highlighting the comparisons between pricing structures at different brokers, but there can be no real substitute for personal legwork in finding the cheapest provider at any one time.
 While this can take time, sourcing the absolute cheapest provider who also ticks the remaining boxes is a worthwhile investment that will pay dividends time and time again.

 Another important point of comparison between spread betting brokers that traders often forget is the range of functionality offered by their trading platform.
 While most platforms carry the same basic functions, some are far more intuitive and investor-friendly than others, and getting a feel for the system that’s most suited to you can be an important help in choosing a spread trading broker.
+Modern trading platforms are so easy to use, even spread betting beginners will be comfortable with them.

 Support / Customer Service